 This naturally occurring radiation is detected with spectrometers.
 These spectrometers consist of two parts:

 A detector which locates and records gamma rays, typically using a thallium activated sodium iodide crystal.
-A s a gamma ray enters the sensor it creates an energy burst of light.
-This light (the brighter, the better) is then converted into an electrical signal.
+As a gamma ray enters the sensor it creates an energy burst of light.
+This light is then converted into an electrical signal.

 The analyzer, the second component, then takes this electrical signal and analyzes it and provides a visual readout.

-There are many variables in radiometric detecting that must be considered and accounted for.
-Simply put, there are no other geophysical methods that require as much consideration of variables as radiometric surveying.
+There are many variables that must be considered and accounted for when acquiring radiometric data.
 Influences such as meteorological conditions, topography of the area, effects from the planets cosmic environment, height of the sensors and speed of the aircraft are just a few of the variables that need to be carefully accounted for.